boss-dao/proposals/19/07/2022 Roberts1988 Cardano Proxies sweep.md

 In the aim to keep the proposal brief I wont go into detail about these here, but you can read further in the Proxie website here: https://cardanoproxies.io/

 I would assist the Dao in the sweeping to maximise traits, types etc to ensure that the maximum benefit from sweeping would occur.
-The proxies are currently still holdin abouve their mint price of
+The proxies are currently still holding above their mint price of
 100A with a fp of120A and are developing an extremely creative, artistic and passionate community.
 I believe the proxies will continue to attract real holders that are investing in the artwork and ethos of the project and will see a steady appreciation of their value over time.
 I also believe this could lead to a healthy relationship between the Boss Dao and the Proxies and open the door for talented content creators to do work for the dao also.